 Greek Orthodox Christians celebrate Clean Monday, aka Pure Monday, Ash Monday, Monday of Lent or Green Monday on the first day of Great Lent and it is a movable feast, falling on the 7th Monday before Pascha (Easter Sunday).
+In 2022, Clean Monday falls on March 7.

 Clean Monday marks the end of the preceding Carnival celebrations, calling all Orthodox Christians to leave behind the sinful attitudes associated with the festivities and non-fasting foods, which are largely consumed during the three weeks of the Carnival.
 Liturgically, Clean Monday, and thus Lent itself, begins on the previous Sunday night, at a special service, in which all present will ask for forgiveness from one another and, in this way, the faithful begin the Great Lent with a clean conscience, forgiveness and renewed Christian love.